 A pocket folder or expandable file holder is essential for keeping swatches, paint chips, product brochures, business cards, clippings of design ideas, etc. in one place.

 Measure twice, cut once is an adage that never goes out of style.
 Always have a tape measure at hand, even if others are doing the work.
-It allows you quickly “test” spatial ideas and settle disputes about placement or fit.
+It allows you to quickly “test” spatial ideas and settles disputes about placement or fit.